The TRIH Grant supports:

 Requirements and eligibility

 The scope of the Translational Research Initiative for Hearing call varies from year to year.
-This year, applications will be accepted in the following areas:
+This year, applications can include:

 Small molecule, gene or cell-based approaches for the treatment of hearing loss or tinnitus